engapa/openshift-angularjs-quickstart/README.md

     http://angularjs-$yournamespace.ose.hi.inet

-Store JSON for use it on web console (Only Administrator of PDI-OpenShift)
+Quickstart available on web console (Only Administrator of PDI-OpenShift)
 --------------------------------------------------------------------------

-In order to add this quickstart to available quickstarts on web console you shoud add this entry to file ´´/etc/openshift/quickstarts.json´´ :
+In order to add this quickstart to available quickstarts on web console you shoud add this entry to file ''/etc/openshift/quickstarts.json'' :

     {"quickstart": {
     "id":"1",